 The Local Plan suggests need for careful consideration of housing mix to respond to the demography, particularly the increasing proportion of older people with various levels of care need.
+Policy H6a sets requirements on housing mix based on latest evidence, currently the Housing and Economic Development Needs Assessment, with 2017 addendum.
+This identifies most need for 3-bedroom accommodation.
+The Local Plan does not address First Homes, but they are addressed in the 'Buckinghamshire First Homes Position Statement'.

-The 2016 Housing and Economic Development Needs Assessment for Aylesbury Vale is in process of being updated.
-It recommends that 70% of affordable housing should be 1 and 2-bedroom units compared with only 35% of market housing.
+The 2016 Housing and Economic Development Needs Assessment for Aylesbury Vale recommends that 70% of affordable housing should be 1 and 2-bedroom units compared with only 35% of market housing.
 It also notes the importance of older people downsizing and releasing larger properties suitable for families into the market.
 House sales in Maids Moreton have been generally slow over the past 5 years and the market for larger properties is less fluid than that for smaller ones.